Covert prestige: Vocabulary

 Within Afrikaans speakers in South Africa, code-switching between Afrikaans and English is frowned upon in formal domains, even as new terms and concepts enter the lexicon through English-speaking sources.
 Loanwords are frowned upon in formal contexts, but are more accepted in informal domains.
 While most Afrikaans speakers are balanced bilinguals of Afrikaans and English, the practice is to immediately replace or adapt English loanwords into Afrikaans itself, in an effort to preserve the purity of the Afrikaans language.
-In informal situations, the linguistic environment is as such is that it is more open to English loanwords as long as it is marked, and stigmatised.
+In informal situations, the linguistic environment is such that it is more open to English loanwords as long as it is marked, and stigmatised.

 Expletives

 Although the use of expletives may offend society at large, in specific social circles or situations, the use of expletives is accepted, and expected, in order to earn covert prestige.
 This is because profanity carries covert prestige that promotes solidarity or build intimacy, be it amongst coworkers, friends, or lovers.

 There are, however, additional uses for expletives on top of developing friendships and building solidarity, such as to get attention or convey urgency.
 This is particularly the case in the workplace, which was demonstrated by white-collar workers in the United Kingdom, France, and the United States.
-For women, expletives may also be used to combat gender roles by demonstrating their assertiveness in male-dominated workplaces or to earn respect from their male co-workers.
+For women, expletives may also be used to combat gender roles by demonstrating their assertiveness in men-dominated workplaces or to earn respect from their men co-workers.

 Although covert prestige may be prescribed to the use of expletives regardless of nationality or gender, there are some differences which may be observed in the form and function of how these expletives are used in different cultures:

 In British speakers, the use of expletives can be used both in aggressive terms and in a cordial way.
 For example, the British speakers use expressions like "piss off", "we're getting pissed" and "are you taking the piss", where the word "piss" is used as an imperative for someone to go away, getting drunk, and teasing somebody respectively.
 American speakers, however, never use these forms.
 On the other hand, they only use this word in expressions such as "you piss me off" and "I'm pissed at him", where there is a strong connotation of anger.
 American speakers are much more likely to use derogatory terms in a reclaimed sense as well, such as "bitch".
 Despite these differences, the use of expletives in this way of expressing oneself grants the user covert prestige.